onur-zengin/python-cisco-iosxr/README.md

 __8. LOGGING__

 Level	    When it’s used
-DEBUG	    Detailed information, typically of interest only when diagnosing problems.
+__DEBUG__	    Detailed information, typically of interest only when diagnosing problems.
-INFO	    Confirmation that things are working as expected.
+__INFO__	    Confirmation that things are working as expected.
-WARNING	    An indication that something unexpected happened, or indicative of some problem in the near future (e.g.
+__WARNING__	    An indication that something unexpected happened, or indicative of some problem in the near future (e.g.
             ‘disk space low’).
-The software is still working as expected.
+The program is still working as expected.
-ERROR	    Due to a more serious problem, the software has not been able to perform some function.
+__ERROR__	    Due to a more serious problem, the software has not been able to perform some function.
-CRITICAL	A serious error, indicating that the program itself may be unable to continue running.
+__CRITICAL__	A serious error, indicating that the program itself may be unable to continue running.

 __TO BE COMPLETED BEFORE THE FIRST RELEASE__